isomerpages/mti-osir/_about-sira/Appointment of Key Officers in a Designated Entity.md

 <p>A partner of a designated entity that is a partnership.</p>
 </li>
 </ul>
-<p>In assessing whether the appointment of a key officer should be approved,
+<p>In assessing whether the appointment of a key personnel should be approved,
 the Minister may consider factors such as:</p>
 <ul>
 <li>